-Monday.-Passed Boonsville and Franklin, small villages, with a country of rich land around them, which, when brought under good cultivation, must raise these villages in importance.
+Monday, passed Boonsville and Franklin, small villages which have a country of rich land around them, and when brought under good cultivation, these villages must rise in importance.
 The scenery up this river is sufficiently diversified to excite interest and to charm.
-The trees along the shores are mostly oak and cotton wood, with some hackberry and buckeye.
-The soil is free and rich.
-The river is constantly washing away and forming islands.
-Sand-bars and snags are so common, that, by becoming accustomed to them, we hardly think of danger.
+The trees along the shores are mostly oak and cotton wood, with some hacberry The soil is free and rich. and buckeye.
+The river makes nothing of washing away and forming islands. and snags are so common, that, by becoming accustomed to them, we hardly think of danger.
 It is interesting to see how easily and how deep the trees take root in the rich soil along this river.
-Frequently, where the banks are washing away, the roots of the trees are exposed to full view; and generally there is only a large central root, descending ten or twelve feet, with small ones branching out, presenting the appearance of an inverted cone.
+Frequently, where the banks are washing away, the roots of the trees are exposed to full view, and generally there is only a large central root descending ten or twelve feet with small ones branching out, presenting the appearance of an inverted cone.

-Found the steam-boat Siam, Captain L. at Chariton,

-on board of which the St Charles put her freight and passengers, and returned; both boats having so far discharged their freight that one could proceed with what was remaining.
-Having got under way, the boat ran upon a sand-bar, which gave it a sudden whirl about, apparently threatening a disaster; but the quicksand of which the bar was composed soon washed away, and we went ahead again.
+Found the steam-boat Siam, Capt.
+L. at Chariton, on board of which the St. Charles put her freight and passengers, and returned; both boats having so far discharged their freight that one could proceed with what was remaining.
+Having got under way, the boat run upon a sand bar, which gave it a sudden whirl about, apparently threatening a disaster, but the quicksand of which the bar was composed, soon washed away, and we went ahead again.
 Running aground in this river is a very different thing from what it would be in most waters; for the bars are so generally formed of quicksand, that in most instances the current around the boat sets all clear.

-Soon after getting under way, on the 16th, we ran upon a bar where we were detained two and a half hours; and so frequently were we upon bars, that we made only five miles before one o'clock P. M. Called at Lexington.
+Soon after getting under way, on the 16th, we ran upon a bar where we were detained two and a half hours, and so frequently were we upon bars, that we made only five miles before one o'clock P. M. Called at Lexington.
 The village is pleasantly situated one mile back from the landing, and is surrounded by a fine country.
-We made only about fifteen miles headway to-day, which is so slow, that it would be more pleasant travelling by land; more especially as we should then be free from imprisonment with such shockingly profane swearers and gamblers, most of whom are intemperate.
+We made only about fifteen miles headway to-day, which is so slow, that it would be more pleasant traveling by land; and also to be free from imprisonment with such shockingly profane swearers and gamblers, most of whom are intemperate.